Vaishnavi252-ai/Omni-Browser-Ai/README.md

 - Keep the message protocol stable unless you update all components.
 - When changing the runtime model, update the target model string in `src/offscreen/offscreen.ts`.

----

-## License

-Add your project license here (not present in the repository content currently).